 RTNDT = RTNDT(U) + M + ΔRTNDT

-- RTNDT(U) means the reference temperature for a reactor vessel material in the pre-service or unirradiated condition.
+- RTNDT(U) is the reference temperature for a reactor vessel material in pre-service or unirradiated conditions.

 - ΔRTNDT is the increase in RTNDT caused by irradiation

 - M is a margin added to cover uncertainties in the initial properties, copper and nickel contents, fluence, and calculation procedures.
 The greater the amounts of copper, nickel, and neutron fluence, the greater the increase.

 As long as the fracture toughness of the reactor vessel material is relatively high, such events will not threaten RPV integrity.
 However, the fracture toughness of reactor vessel materials decreases with exposure to fast neutrons during the life of a nuclear power plant.
 If the fracture toughness of the vessel material has been reduced sufficiently, severe PTS events could cause the propagation of small flaws that might exist near the inner surface of the vessel.
 The assumed initial flaw might propagate into a crack through the vessel wall to a sufficient extent to threaten vessel integrity and, therefore, core cooling capability.

 While PTS doesn’t affect boiling-water reactors, there are very limited conditions where those vessels could overpressurize at low temperatures.

 Special Reference: NUREG-1511, Reactor Pressure Vessel Status Report.
 U.S. Nuclear Regulatory Commission, Washington, DC, 1994.

 Special Reference: DOE FUNDAMENTALS HANDBOOK MATERIAL SCIENCE Volume 2 of 2, DOE-HDBK-1017/2-93, Washington, DC, 1993.